View Andrew Werner's Obituary on stardem.com and share memories

 Born August 1, 1932, in Tuckahoe Neck, near Denton, Rex was the son of the late Frederick Andrew Werner and Frances Kreiger Werner.
 His beloved friend and companion Mattie Conner died in 2016.

-Mr. Werner is survived by his sister, Pat Hardee of Denton; four nieces: Theresa Fenger, Diane Augustine and Kattie Silva, Jeannie Steward; and five nephews: Benny Steward, Henry Steward, Arthur Steward, Andy Werner and Steve Werner.
+Mr. Werner is survived by his sister, Pat Hardee, of Denton; four nieces: Theresa Fenger, Diane Augustine, Kattie Silva, Jeannie Steward; and five nephews: Benny Steward, Henry Steward, Arthur Steward, Andy Werner and Steve Werner.
 He is predeceased by two siblings: Mary Frances Steward and F. Dennis Werner.

 Published in The Star Democrat on June 12, 2019